Curriculum Notes Year 9

 English

-Head of Department: Ms Newton
+Head of Department: Mr Marcus Chapman

 In Year 9 we are preparing thoroughly for the skills and knowledge required to transition to KS4 with confidence.
 The teaching groups will be setted, with one accelerated and two parallel.